MarcoSchaeferT/megamol-prolint-InVADo/Readme.md

 ### Install steps and additional data: https://github.com/MarcoSchaeferT/InVADo_setup

-### It contains the specific requirements and instructions to build and run InVADo.
+### The repository 'InVADo_setup' contains the specific requirements and instructions how to build and run InVADo.

 #### ACKNOWLEDGMENTS